Last Updated on January 9, 2023 by Igor Karni

 This is probably one of the most asked questions in the e-biking community.
 Especially when we are starting off, we are told that e-bikes can go really fast, but that’s not true.
 Not at least in all the e-bikes available.

 So, how fast can e-bikes go?
-E-bikes are usually restricted in the top speed they are allowed to assist you, normally 32 mp/h (51 km/h) in the US and 28 mp/h (45 km/h) in most on Europe.
+E-bikes are usually restricted in the top speed they are allowed to assist you, normally 32 mp/h (51 km/h) in the US and 28 mp/h (45 km/h) in most of Europe.
 It will vary depending on the country you are living in, and the e-bike’ class.

 Don’t worry though, you can go faster than that by pedaling.
 Most people will use e-bikes to support their ride going up hills, riding through the park, or even feel the adrenaline of going fast.

 E-bikes classes were created to classify the motor, security, and capabilities of the e-bikes.
 People use e-bikes for many purposes and it’s valuable to know what kind of e-bike suits each person the best.
-It may be to going to a grocery store in the morning, the daily route to work or even a funny and exhilarating day riding fast with friends.
-You need the best e-bike for each of the purposed.
+It may be to going to a grocery store in the morning, the daily route to work, or even a funny and exhilarating day riding fast with friends.
+You need the best e-bike for each of the purposes.

 Whether you are a complete beginner or an advanced e-biker, this is all you need to know in order to enjoy from a memorable ride and end up buying the right e-bike for you.
 You will know each continent regulation, as well as the exact amount of watts you need for your motor and all kind of details.

 Let’s get into it…